KwintenP/combine-reducers-enhanced/README.md

 ## Reason for creation

-Every redux library provides us with a method called `combineReducers`.
+Every redux library provides us with a method called `combineReducers` (if you don't know this check the [documentation](http://redux.js.org/docs/api/combineReducers.html).
 This method is really helpful but has its limitations.
 This library was created to fix one of this limitations.

 ## Current situation with combineReducers